johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-07-12-custom-gpt-data.md

 ```

 In the above snippet, I'm iterating through a list of the nearest neighbors returned from the similarity search.
 I've
-left commented code to illustrate some of the information we have access to during the for loop.
+left commented code to illustrate some of the information we have access to during the loop.

 Now that we hopefully have all information we need to answer the users question, we can pass it to chatGPT and see if it can
 use our custom data to answer a question.